faezehghiasi/Password-Manager-App/README.md

 #  Password Manager (Python + Tkinter + SQLite)
+This project is a Python application that generates secure random passwords, encrypts them, and stores them for your future use.
 A secure and user-friendly password manager with encryption and authentication, built using Python.

 ---